-The episode begins with Pete and Trudy hosting a good ol’ fashioned “Welcome To The Cul-De-Sac” party, which also features some good ol’ fashioned creepy sexual come-ons!
-In one corner, two neighboring husbands hit on Trudy while Pete does his awkward prep-school best to chat up a woman named Brenda.
+The episode begins with Pete and Trudy hosting a good ol’ fashioned “Welcome To The Cul-De-Sac” party, which also features some good ol’ fashioned creepy sexual come-ons.
+In one corner, two neighboring husbands hit on Trudy while Pete does his awkward prep school best to chat up a married woman named Brenda.
 He encourages her to come into New York City to see the latest Broadway sensation, Hair.
 “It’s just filled with simulated sexual acts!” he gushes, barely able to keep down a “Gee wiz!”
-But for some reason, the pretty, blonde and married Brenda digs it, and weird references about Pete’s “hot dog” and pubic hair soon follow.
+But for some reason, the pretty blonde Brenda digs it, and weird references to Pete’s “hot dog” and pubic hair soon follow.
 We’ve never prayed harder for a commercial break.

 Meanwhile back in Manhattan, Don carries on his own next-door affair with neighbor Sylvia Rosen.
 They have morning pre-commute sex in the maid’s bedroom, and it triggers a flashback to Don’s miserable childhood growing up in a brothel.
 That’s always the sign of a keeper!